Maghnie/docs/aedifion.analytics/README.md

 The use of aedifion.analytics is beneficial in several scenarios and business cases.
 Just to mention a few:

 * **Optimization projects:** aedifion.analytics provides deep system transparency and recommendations to optimize operations in the dimensions of energy service delivery, indoor comfort, energy efficiency, and maintenance expanses.
 Therefore aedifion.analytics can be used by technicians or engineers to support their optimization projects.
-* **Original equipment manufacturers \(OEMs\):** aedifion.analytics provides scalable analysis which can be offered as additional data service to end customers of OEMs.
+* **Original equipment manufacturers \(OEMs\):** aedifion.analytics provides scalable analysis which can be offered as additional data services to end customers of OEMs.
 Furthermore, aedifion.analytics supports R&D departments of OEMs with deep insights on actual operational behavior and usage of their equipment in the field - of course without revealing the individuals behind the data.
 * **Enhancement of existing software:** Existing data applications and cloud services can be extended with aedifion.analytics functionalities.
-Integration of the API endpoints is all it requires
+Integration of the API endpoints is all it requires.
 * **Operation and energy monitoring:** aedifion.analytics provides durable energy and maintenance efficiency throughout the whole building/plant life time, identifies aging phenomenons of components and recommends fixes.
 Therefore, aedifion.analytics significantly lowers operating costs.
 Furthermore, aedifion.analytics enables energy monitoring.
 * **Commissioning project:** aedifion.analytics supports commissioning via field layer and component functional tests.

-You have further ideas or questions if your use case can be supported by aedifion.analytics?
+Wondering if your use case can be supported by aedifion.analytics or have any further ideas?
 [Contact us](../contact.md#support)!

-_This documentation continuous with an introduction of our product aedifion.controls._
+_This documentation continues with an introduction of our product aedifion.controls._